 Replication timing data were obtained from XXX(per_base_territories_20kb (2).mat – where does this table come from?) <was this the source of the peaks and valleys above?>.
 The replication time signals were sorted in a descending order and subsequently divided into deciles.
 Somatic indels were counted within the corresponding deciles based on their overlap with the replication domains in the examined deciles.
 As with other analyses, for each individual ID signature, the reported replication timing analyses included only cancer types with at least 1,000 somatic mutations unambiguously attributed to it.

 Replication timing mutation counts were generated for both real and simulated somatic indels.

-Normalized mutation density vectors across replication timing deciles were calculated as following:

-Normalized mutation density=Real somatic indels countSimulated somatic indels count

-To classify whether the replication timing mutation density was increasing, flat, or decreasing, a linear regression model was fitted to the values of the normalized mutation densities.
+To classify whether the replication timing mutation density was increasing, flat, or decreasing, two linear regression models were fitted to the values of the real somatic indels count and the values of simulated somatic indel counts, respectively.
 An ID signature was considered to be generally unaffected by replication timing if the slope m was not statistically significant from a flat line.
 Otherwise, with the slope m statistically significant from a flat line, an ID signature was considered to be increasing from early to late replicating regions if the slope m > 0, and was considered to be decreasing from early to late replicating regions if the slope m < 0.
+The final trend for an ID signature took both the result from real data and simulated data into consideration.
+If the trends of a certain ID signature for the two dataset were different, the relative trend for real data comparing the simulated data was the final trend for the ID signature.
+Otherwise, if the trends of a certain ID signature for the two dataset were the same, a third linear regression model (Real somatic indels count ~ Replication timing + Simulated somatic indel counts) was fitted.
+Similarly, the final trend of an ID signature were determined by the significance of the slope m in the third lm model.

 sgRNA design and Plasmid construction